inspec/inspec/docs/resources.rst

 be_resolvable -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``be_resolvable`` matcher tests for host name resolution, i.e. "resolvable to an IP address".
-For example:
+The ``be_resolvable`` matcher tests for host name resolution, i.e. "resolvable to an IP address":

 .. code-block:: ruby